SeldonIO/seldon-core/docs/grpc_max_message_size.md

 # GRPC Max Message Size

 GRPC has a default max message size of 4MB.
-If you need to run models whose input features or output predictions are larger than this you can congifure Seldon Core to run with gRPC server/clients that handle a larger mesage size with annotations.
+If you need to run models whose input features or output predictions are larger than this you can configure Seldon Core to run with gRPC server/clients that handle a larger message size with annotations.

 Add the annotation ```seldon.io/grpc-max-message-size``` with the number of bytes of the largest expected message.
 For example the SeldonDeployment resource below sets this to 10MB: